Listings have been updated for 2025!

 It’s time for Christmas lights in Pittsburgh!
-The unofficial kickoff in Pittsburgh is typically Light Up Night, which is back again for 2023.
-This year it will take place on Saturday, November 18 (for the third year in a row on a Saturday instead of Friday) – marking the 62nd anniversary of the downtown celebration!
+The unofficial kickoff in Pittsburgh is typically Light Up Night, which is back again for 2025.
+This year it will take place on Saturday, November 22 (for the fifth year in a row on a Saturday instead of Friday) – marking the 63rd anniversary of the downtown celebration!
 After Light-Up Night, Christmas seems to be everywhere.
 Over the years, going to see Christmas lights in Pittsburgh has become a tradition for thousands around the area.
 With such popularity, more and more have been popping up.
-Here is a list of holiday light displays in Pittsburgh and the surrounding area for 2023:
+Here is a list of holiday light displays in Pittsburgh and the surrounding area for 2025:

 Overly’s Country Christmas